BogdanCatalin-Iacob/Tetris/README.md

             - game speed is increased (the timer decreased) by 1% for each level completion -> work as expected

         - #### Lock in place delay
+            - lock in place happens when a shape touches the bottom of the playfield or the top of another shape
             - initial delay before a tetromino is locked in place is 500ms.
             - lock delay is decreased by 1% for each level completion -> work as expected